colorink-top/pdf-compress/Readme.md

-# Ghostscript-pdf-compress.wasm
+# pdf-compress

+It takes any PDF and compress it via ghostscript.

 ## Context
-This project is a demo of another usage of the `gs.wasm` that [@ochachacha](https://github.com/ochachacha) compiled.
-It takes any PDF and compress it via ghostscript.

 The applied command is: